Mary Eristavi: France and final years

 parish of the Georgian Orthodox Church.
 In the final years of her life she was forced to move to a nursing home where, thanks to her improved financial circumstances, she was provided with a personal maid.
 Despite the relocation, she continued to visit her friends in the 16th arrondissement to play cards.
 According to her friend Babo Dadiani, Mary's room was filled with flowers from known and unknown admirers.

-Because of the Soviet Union's closed-door immigration policy, Mary, just like other émigrés from the First Republic, was never able to return to Batumi, passing away in France at the age of 97.
+Because of the Soviet Union's closed-door immigration policy, Mary, just like other émigrés from the First Republic, was never able to return to Batumi, dying in France at the age of 97.
 She and her husband were buried at Sainte-Geneviève-des-Bois Russian Cemetery.
 Mary was painted by Savely Sorin; her husband by Tamara de Lempicka, a popular Polish painter.
+It was widely believed that Mary Eristavi died without any direct descendants, a belief shaped in part by the upheavals of the Soviet era and the displacement of many noble families.
+However, while there is no public record of children born to her, it is noted that a relative from her extended family—named "Mary" in her honour—is believed to be a descendant.
+This individual is said to reside outside of Georgia, bears a different surname, and has remained away from public and political life.

 Mary and Galaktion

 Georgian poet Galaktion Tabidze is sometimes thought to have been in love with Mary.
 The word of Tabidze's alleged romantic feelings for the princess spread throughout Georgia after the publication of his poem titled "Mary," in which the poet bitterly described the wedding ceremony of a certain Mary, without specifying whether he was referring to Princess Eristavi.
 Princess Mary herself disagreed with the rumors, stressing that the poem was first published in 1915 in a Georgian journal Theater and Life, while her wedding to Prince George Eristavi did not occur until 1918.
 Some sources confirm this, alleging that it was only in 1935 when Galaktion met Mary by accident as she sat in front of Louvre.